sphinx-gallery/sphinx-gallery/doc/syntax.rst

   #
   # In the built documentation, it will be rendered as rST.

-  # This line won't be rendered because there's a space after the last block.
+  # This line won't be rendered because there is a gap after the last block.
   print('my variable plus 2 is {}'.format(myvariable + 2))

 Here are the contents of an example Python file from the snippets above.::